-His main publications, including 6 ESI highly cited papers (Link), are on energy economics and policy related journals such as Renewable & Sustainable Energy Reviews (IF=8.05), Applied energy (IF=7.18), Environmental Science & Technology (IF=6.20), Journal of Cleaner Production (IF=5.72), Atmospheric Chemistry and Physics (IF=5.32), Energy (IF=4.52), Renewable Energy (IF=3.40), Environmental Research Letters (IF=3.91), Energy Economics (IF=3.20), Energy Policy (IF=4.14) etc. More recent publications are available at University homepage or Personal Homepage or Google Scholar or Researchgate.
+His main publications, including 6 ESI highly cited papers (Link), are on energy economics and policy related journals such as Renewable & Sustainable Energy Reviews (IF=8.05), Applied energy (IF=7.18), Environmental Science & Technology (IF=6.20), Journal of Cleaner Production (IF=5.72), Atmospheric Chemistry and Physics (IF=5.32), Energy (IF=4.52), Renewable Energy (IF=3.40), Environmental Research Letters (IF=3.91), Energy Economics (IF=3.20), Energy Policy (IF=4.14) etc. More recent publications are available at Google Scholar or Researchgate or CV.
+Furthermore, a brief review of the peer reviewed papers based on IMED model is available here: Slides of IMED review.

-- 2017/10 – present Executive Director.
+- 2017/10 – 2018/10 Executive Director.
 International Project Office of Monsoon Asia Integrated Research for Sustainability, Future Earth (MAIRS-FE).

 - 2017/01 – present Assistant Professor.
 College of Environmental Sciences and Engineering, Peking University.